joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 ### The backpropigated gradient of $A$

 We use the same procedure as above.
-First, obtain the derivative with respect to $A$ (we use new free indices for the derivative operator):
+First, obtain the derivative with respect to $A$:

 $$